RBVI/enhancedGraphics/README.md

   Where the label text should be anchored.
   The string can be formatted as `x,y` or one of the following keyword:
   - `center`: the middle of the text
-  - `north`: the top border of the text, centerred horizontally
+  - `north`: the top border of the text, centered horizontally
   - `northeast`: the top-right corner of the text
-  - `east`: the right border of the text, centerred vertically
+  - `east`: the right border of the text, centered vertically
   - `southeast`: the bottom-right corner of the text
-  - `south`: the bottom border of the text, centerred horizontally
+  - `south`: the bottom border of the text, centered horizontally
   - `southwest`: the bottom-left corner of the text
-  - `west`: the left border of the text, centerred vertically
+  - `west`: the left border of the text, centered vertically
   - `northwest`: the top-left corner of the text

 - `labeloffset` *String* - *Default: `0,0`*